SilasBerger/microbit/README.md

 # Knowledge Base Microbit and Maqueen
 A central place for code snippets, ideas, learnings and experiments with Microbit and Maqueen.
+Unless stated otherwise, all projects are developed within the [Microbit Python editor](https://python.microbit.org/v/3/project).

 ## MakeCode Editor
 * https://makecode.microbit.org/#editor